Mount Sinai, New York

 Recreation & Landscape

-• Heritage Park – A local park featuring walking paths, athletic fields, and open green space.
+• Heritage Park – A local park with walking paths, athletic facilities, and open green space for everyday recreation.

 Economics & Lifestyle